ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 - evidence_networks: This module contains the code for the evidence network class.
 This class is used to build the evidence network used in the forecasts.
-  The module also provides an implementation of the l-POP loss function.
+  The module also provides an implementation of the l-POP exponential loss function.
   See the class docstring for more details of its capabilities and usage.
-- priors: This module contains the code to generate functions that sample standard parameter prior distributions.
+- priors: This module contains the code to generate functions that sample standard prior distributions.
 These include uniform, log-uniform, Gaussian, and truncated Gaussian priors.
 - simulators: This module define simulators.
 In our code these are functions that take a number of simulations and return that number of mock data simulations alongside the values of any parameters that were used in the simulations.
-Submodules of this module define functions to generate specific simulators, for models with noise and models with a 21-cm global signal and noise.
+Submodules of this module define functions to generate specific simulators for models with noise and models with a 21-cm global signal and noise.

 These three modules are then used in the three scripts: